fristonio/docker.rs/README.md

 ### Usage

 docker_rs provides a rust interface to interact with Docker API.
-It is currently build to support latest version(1.37) of docker API.
-To get started make sure you have the docker daemon up.
+It is currently built to support the latest version(1.37) of docker API.
+To get started make sure you have the docker daemon set up on your system.

 * For now only API implementation for only containers is available.
 I will be adding the rest soon.